junxit/us-congress-bills-115/bill.md

       - **(iii)** the number of years on the job and a detailing of additional employment experience that was either performed concurrently alongside firefighting service, before, or anytime thereafter;
       - **(iv)**
         - **(I)** a measure of the number of fire incidents attended as well as the type of fire incidents (such as residential house fire or commercial fire); or
-        - **(II)** in the case of a firefighter who is unable to provide information on such number and type, an estimate of such number and type based on the method developed under subsection (d)(2);
+        - **(II)** in the case of a firefighter for whom information on such number and type is not available, an estimate of such number and type based on the method developed under subsection (d)(2);
       - **(v)** a list of additional risk factors, including smoking or drug use, as determined relevant by the Secretary; and
       - **(vi)** other physical examination and medical history information relevant to a cancer incidence study or general health of firefighters not available in existing cancer registries.
     - **(C)** Any additional information that is deemed necessary by the Secretary.